PVT2k1/Caculator-RPN/README.md

   Oprator: + - / * ^
 Output: result of input expression
 ## Framework
-1. Convert infix expression to postfix expression by using RPN (Reverse Polish Notation)
+1. Convert infix expression to postfix expression by using RPN
-2. Solve infix expression by using stack (char stack and number stack)
+2. Solve infix expression by using stack